His Highness the Aga Khan,

 We have been here for just a month and a half and we have already seen the progress within our academic and non-academic skills.
 We have developed our English proficiency and our strengths in communication skills and we have developed our independence, and confidence and we are taking more responsibility with various aspects of our lives.
 Even though the transition has been challenging, the support we are getting from both faculty and our Student Life team has made it smooth and easier.

-We, the inaugural class of 2021, realize that while we enjoy the benefits of this campus, we also carry important responsibilities with us.
-Each of us, each of us, is responsible for taking the knowledge we receive here and applying it to the larger world.
+We, the inaugural class of 2021, realise that while we enjoy the benefits of this campus, we also carry important responsibilities with us.
+Each of us is responsible for taking the knowledge we receive here and applying it to the larger world.
 We have a responsibility to serve the people who reside not only in our local communities, but also those across the globe.
 We pledge to follow Your Highness’s vision of what a global citizen should be as we begin this journey of education and discovery.

 Your Highness, we are incredibly grateful to you and the Founding Countries of this University for providing us with an opportunity to expand ourselves and our minds at UCA.
 We are very thankful for everything you have done and continue to do for creating opportunities for mountainous regions such as ours.
 Honorable Prime Minister Jeenbekov, we would like to express our gratitude for allocating this beautiful land as our home for the next five years.